samubura/ai4industry-hackathon-team5/README.md

 ## Team 5
 This is the forked version with the work of team 5.

-The code developed from team 5 is on the branch "hackathon"
+The code developed from team 5 is on the branch `hackathon`

+You can download the node-red dashboard from https://github.com/MayloIFERR/AI4Industry_Hackathon2023/tree/main